Palladium02/aira-server/docs/Driver.md

 the fileNames array.
 Now the fileNames array only contains the names of entries.
 For each filename the compare method is called.
 When Driver.compare returns true the entry is added to the matches.
 Finally a DatabaseResponse is returned.
+The compare method is called for each file seperatly as each entry is a single file.
+With this approach a little bit of performance is sacrificed for better memory usage.

 #### compare (private)